Social Exclusion Monitor

 The social exclusion monitor is an approach to measuring social exclusion in Australia, developed by the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
 It uses the annual Household, Income and Labour Dynamics in Australia (HILDA) survey of more than 13,000 people.
 The monitor is updated with each new wave of the HILDA survey.

-Using the newest data from 2014, the monitor finds that more than one million Australians deal with deep social exclusion.
-This means that they experience at least four different sorts of disadvantage in their lives, such as being on a low income, having little work experience, not being involved in community clubs or associations and not being socially active.
+Using the newest data from 2017, the monitor finds that more than 1.1 million Australians deal with deep social exclusion, in a nation that has seen more than two decades of overall economic prosperity.
+This means that these Australians experience at least four different sorts of disadvantage in their lives, such as being on a low income, having little paid work, not being involved in community clubs or associations and not being socially active.

 You can use the monitor to better understand who is missing out in Australia and to gauge the effectiveness of government social policy.